SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: AMM Preliminaries

-An AMM may encourage liquidity provision and / or swapping by rewarding participants governance right in the form of protocol tokens (see \autoref{sec:assets}).
-AMMs must compete with each other to attract cash flow and trading volume.
-To bootstrap an AMM in the early phase with incentivized early pool establishment and trading, there exists a feature called liquidity mining where the native protocols tokens are minted and issued to liquidity providers and / or exchange users.
+\paragraph{Governance right} An \ac{amm} may encourage liquidity provision and/or swapping by rewarding participants governance rights in the form of protocol tokens (see \autoref{sec:protocoltoken}).
+Currently, governance issues such as protocol treasury management~\cite{Demosthenes.eth2021} are proposed and discussed mostly on off-chain governance portals such as snapshot (\url{snapshot.org}), Tally (\url{tally.xyz}) and Boardroom (\url{boardroom.io}), where protocol tokens are used as ballots (see \autoref{sec:protocoltoken}) to vote on proposals.

-\paragraph{Security reward} Just as every protocol built on top of an open, distributed network, AMM-based DEXs on Ethereum suffer from security vulnerabilities.
-Besides code auditing, a common practice that a protocol foundation adopts is to have the code vetted by a wider developer community, and reward those who discover and / or fix securities of the protocol with monetary prizes, commonly in fiat currencies, through a bounty program.
+\paragraph{Security reward} Just as every protocol built on top of an open, distributed network, \ac{amm}-based \acp{dex} on Ethereum suffer from security vulnerabilities.
+Besides code auditing, a common practice that a protocol foundation adopts is to have the code vetted by a broader developer community and reward those who discover and/or fix bugs of the protocol with monetary prizes, commonly in fiat currencies, through a bounty program \cite{Breidenbach2018}.